 Dale Rehr, a British backpacker from Portsmouth, England, mysteriously disappeared when he drunkenly jumped into the Brisbane River in 2016 in front of three of his friends.
 Though the stunt was dangerous, the four men weren't strangers when it came to making risky jumps.
 A few weeks before, three of the men received fines of £340 after police found them celebrating a jump from a nearby bridge.

 The fact that these friends had experience with jumping from extreme heights makes Rehr's disappearance all that much more strange.
 Furthermore, Rehr swam excellently and handled difficult waters with ease.
-He competed in an Ironman challenge in Britain and had been training for an Australian triathlon but, after the jump, he was never seen again.
+He competed in an Ironman challenge but, after the jump, he was never seen again.

-Rehr had been drinking at a nearby youth hostel when he and three of his friends decided to jump off the William Jolly Bridge at around 10:30 p.m.
-It was only 30 feet above the Brisbane River.
-Rehr took a running start, and jumped over the railing into the water.
-He rolled onto his side when he landed and was seen one more time above water before disappearing.
-Police deployed helicopters, bikes, and divers to search the water, but no trace of him was ever found.
+Rehr had been drinking when he and three of his friends decided to jump off the William Jolly Bridge at around 10:00 p.m.
+Rehr jumped over the railing into the water before disappearing.

 Dutch tourists Kris Kremers and Lisanne Froon both in their 20s, traveled to Panama to study Spanish.
 They mysteriously vanished on April 1, 2014, after taking a hike near the town of Boquete.
 Though the girls' bodies haven't been found, locals found small bone fragments and a backpack they believed was owned by one of the women.
 In addition to a pelvic bone, police found a hiking boot with a severed foot still inside.
 DNA tests confirmed their suspicions, but the reason for the disappearance remains a mystery.
 Police believe the girls possibly got injured and died after having no food and water.

 A camera recovered from the backpack offered some clues.
-It contained over 100 photos taken during the 10 days the pair were missing.
-Based on cellphone data, the girls tried to contact 911 two hours after one of the pictures was taken, but there was no cellphone reception.
+It contained photos taken during the 10 days the pair were missing.
+Based on cellphone data, the girls tried to contact 911 only a few hours after one of the pictures was taken, but there was no cellphone reception.
 The camera also showed a mysterious photo of what looks like red plastic stuck to a twig that was taken eight days after the girls disappeared.
 At least 90 photos were taken in total darkness 10 days after the girls disappeared – but who could have taken them?

 Scott MacLennan, who led medical trips in Langtang for a decade and joined Sacco's father on his search, believed she became the victim of abusive army soldiers who act as rangers in the national park.
 In July of 2010, three French women reported being sexually assaulted by soldiers manning a check post near where Sacco vanished.
-Two more western women were attacked the following years in the same area.
 While this is the soundest possibility, it's just one theory.

 Some locals conjecture that Sacco drowned trying to cross the river in Kathmandu's tough terrain.
 Others say they saw Sacco get into a helicopter in Langtang Village.
 Some believe she was killed by a hunter, and others say her disappearance was sacrificial.
 She was possibly killed by witches who worship Kali, the Hindu goddess of death.
 Regardless of what happened, Sacco has never been found.